alban-read/M1-MICRO-FORTH/M1MicroForth.md

 These two values are stored on the LOCALS stack, below the locals.

-#### TOKENS

-Is a VALUES view over the HW (half/word 16 bit) token space, this is where the compiler stores tokens for words it compiles.

-#### LITERALS

-Is a VALUES view over the (64 bit) long literal space, where large integers, double floats and addresses are stored by the compiler.

 ### Strings

-Strings are non standard.
+Strings are intentionally non standard.

 Strings are zero-terminated.
-To emphasize the *very major* differences from standard FORTH, string literals here use single quotes.
+To emphasize the *major* differences from standard FORTH, string literals here use single quotes not double quotes.

 A string is created with an initial text value like this.